Governance and Framework

 RESEARCH AND DEVELOPMENT

-During the financial year, the Group continued its research and development programme in relation to its forestry activities and in expanding the application of its MEDITE SMARTPLY products.
+The Group is involved in research and development activities and during the financial year, the Group continued its research and development programme in relation to its forestry activities and in expanding the application of its MEDITE SMARTPLY products, expensing costs of €642,000 in 2024 (2023: €524,000).

 PROMPT PAYMENTS REGULATION

-Accordingly, the Directors are satisfied that the Company has complied with the requirements of the Regulations.
+Accordingly, the Directors are satisfied that the Company has complied with the requirements of the Regulations

 SUBSIDIARY, JOINT VENTURE AND ASSOCIATE UNDERTAKINGS